Albert Jean Michel de Rocca

 Albert Jean Michel de Rocca (1788 – 31 January 1818) was a French lieutenant during the Napoleonic Wars.
 He was also the second husband of Anne Louise Germaine de Staël.

 Biography

 De Rocca was born in Geneva, Republic of Geneva, in 1788.
-He served in the French army during the Peninsular war and was seriously injured.
+He served in the French army during the Peninsular War and was seriously injured.
 After returning to Geneva, he had an affair with Germaine de Staël, who, exiled from Paris by Napoleon, lived in her castle at nearby Coppet.
 The lady bore a son on 7 April 1812, whose father legitimated as Louis-Alphonse Rocca.
 They separated when Madame de Staël started on a European tour, to reach London through Vienna, Moscow, St. Petersburg and Stockholm.
 Later they married and moved together to Paris after Waterloo and Napoleon's second abdication.
-On 5 January 1817 Germaine de Staël suffered a seizure left her paralysed.
+On 5 January 1817 Germaine de Staël suffered a seizure which left her paralysed.
 De Staël subsequently died on 14 July 1817, soon followed by de Rocca, who died in Hyères on 31 January 1818.